zulvkr/zulvkr.github.io/src/posts/conditional-render-by-tags-eleventy.md

 {%- endraw -%}
 ```

-The code above is my latest solution, `in` works similarly as `arr.includes()` in JavaScript.
+The code above is my latest solution. `in` works similarly as `arr.includes()` in JavaScript.
 The `in` syntax is borrowed from Python and not available in the Nunjucks documentation.
-You have to have some familiarity with Python to know it.
+You have to have some familiarity with Python and Jinja to know it.
 Ugh, what a painful way to learn!

 The `includes()` method also works inline in Nunjucks.
-Petty semantic too.

 ```nunjucks
 {%- raw -%}